-Here we have compiled a list of most frequently asked questions a newcomer to the world of bonsai might have.
+Here we have compiled a list of the most frequently asked questions a newcomer might have.

 Bonsai is the art of shaping and limiting a tree’s growth by keeping it between 20 centimeters and 4 feet in height.
 It’s accomplished by restricting the use of fertilizer, pinching buds, wiring branches, pruning, and by growing the tree in a shallow pot.

 Growing from seed requires a lot of work, patience, and a considerable amount of skill.
 Don’t be discouraged if you are a beginner because doing it this way is an excellent learning experience.
 A better way for an impatient beginner to learn is by purchasing and working on an already established tree.
-To learn how to grow a bonsai from seed, watch the educational video from Nigel Saunders above.
+To learn how to grow one from seed, watch the educational video from Nigel Saunders above.

-Taking care of a bonsai tree takes skill which can be learned through practice as well as trial and error.
+Taking care of a bonsai tree takes skill that can be learned through practice and trial and error.
 Also, you will most definitely need a good quality set of tools.
 The type of care required will, to some extent, depend on the type and species of tree.
 But in general, things such as correctly watering, repotting, pruning, and fertilizing all fall under basic maintenance and care.

 Species, height, and the amount of skill and effort that went into the tree are things to consider when it comes to pricing a bonsai.
 They are for sale at many garden centers in Western countries for $20 or less.
 Older and rarer trees, however, can cost up to hundreds to many thousands of dollars.
 The most expensive one ever sold was a centuries-old pine that fetched for $1,300,000!
 Some trees are near a thousand years old and are considered to be priceless.